kitattyor/OpenVINO_tutorial_cpp/README.md

 jsonCPP is used because the class names corresponding to the classIDs were in a json file.
 Boost is used for cross-platform filesystem handling and command line options implementation.
 I used the OpenCV version that comes packed with the OpenVINO installer.

-The project is built using MS Visual Studio 2019.

 #### Environment vars
 * BOOST_ROOT points to the boost directory